-- Dress code (in-person and Zoom): business causal. - Students are encouraged to ask questions in the class. - Each student is required to engage in classroom activities, submit assignments and reports on time, and take exams and tests on time. - Zoom classroom etiquette: Mute your microphone; Be mindful of background noise and distractions; Position your camera properly; Limit your distractions/Avoid multitasking. - You may use your computer for class-related activity only.
-Web-browsing in class is not allowed. - During any exams you must power off all devices (except your computer and Zoom-device); any form of communication is treated as cheating. - Audio/video recording, or taking pictures are not allowed. - Student causing disruption in the class will be asked to leave the class.
+- Dress code (in-person and Zoom): business causal. - Students are encouraged to ask questions in the class. - Each student is required to engage in classroom activities, submit assignments and reports on time, and take exams and tests on time. - You may use your computer for class-related activity only.
+Web-browsing in class is not allowed. - During any exams you must power off all devices (except your computer and Zoom-device); any form of communication is treated as cheating. - Audio/video recording, or taking pictures are not allowed. - Student causing disruption in the class will be asked to leave the class. - Online Exam: Exams will be proctored through Respondus Monitor, and LockDown Browser.
+Please note it is the instructor's discretion to determine the method of proctoring.
+If cheating is suspected the proctored videos may be used for further inspection and may become part of the student's disciplinary record.
+Note that the proctoring software does not determine whether academic misconduct occurred, but does determine whether something irregular occurred that may require further investigation.
+Students are encouraged to contact the instructor if unexpected interruptions (from a parent or roommate, for example) occur during an exam.